Paola Cirino

 Equally important is the adjacent Cathedral of San Lorenzo, with its unmistakable Tuscan Gothic style bell tower.
 The Cathedral was the scene of important historical events, here in fact the kings were excommunicated or the Popes consecrated.

-To complete this important monumental complex there are also the Colle del Duomo Museum and, last but not least, the building that was once the hospital for the sick (now disused) and which stands on the foundations of an Etruscan building.
+To complete this important monumental complex there are also the Colle del Duomo Museum and the building that was once the hospital for the sick (now disused) and which stands on the foundations of an Etruscan building.

 Discover how to visit The Palace of the Popes and Viterbo Historic center

-Tuscia is a region very rich in hidden gems.
-Not only Viterbo, therefore, but also its surroundings are a constant surprise, with the castles, the abandoned cities and the archaeological sites.
+Tuscia is a region incredibly rich in hidden gems.
+Beyond the beautiful Viterbo, the surrounding areas will also surprise you, with castles, abandoned towns, and archaeological sites.

 A few minutes away is the small village of Bagnaia, for example, with the wonderful gardens of Villa Lante and the tiny medieval historic center.